JahdaiF/post-install-config/README.md

 - Admin Panel: This is used to set up Departments, Roles, and System Settings. <br>
-- Agent Panel: This is the where tickets and users are managed.
+- Agent Panel: This is where tickets and users are managed.
 <br>
 <br>
 <img width="1555" height="938" alt="Screenshot (1361)" src="https://github.com/user-attachments/assets/288c6430-c9ca-43bb-931e-04a2102bfa77" />